osic/ref-impl-kolla/documents/2-osic-inventory-docker-registry.md

 In order to get around this, you must install an updated Linux kernel.

-You can do this by running the following commands:
+You can do this by running the following commands(the password is __cobbler__):

     cd /root/osic-prep-ansible

-    ansible -i hosts all -m shell -a "apt-get update; apt-get install -y linux-generic-lts-xenial" --forks 25
+    ansible -i hosts all -m shell -a "apt-get update; apt-get install -y linux-image-generic-lts-wily" --forks 25 --ask-pass

 ##### Step 5: Reboot Nodes

-Finally, reboot all servers:
+Finally, reboot all servers(the password is __cobbler__):

-    ansible -i hosts all -m shell -a "reboot" --forks 25
+    ansible -i hosts all -m shell -a "reboot" --forks 25 --ask-pass

 Once all servers reboot, you can begin installing openstack-ansible.